-After a career ending injury to Camille McGirt's college basketball career, she took a gap-year and interned at the White House in fall of 2010.
+After a career ending injury to her college basketball career, Camille McGirt took a gap-year and interned at the White House in fall of 2010.
 Inspired through volunteer opportunities with Michelle Obama's Let's Move Campaign, Camille and her sister Rachel started Healthy Girls Save The World on August 8th, 2011 in Durham, NC.

 The rate of child obesity is constantly rising.
 Adolescents are spending more time eating at fast food restaurants with friends and less time engaging in physical activity.
 HGSW is challenging these habits to encourage young girls that exercising and practicing a healthy diet are not only essential, but fun too.
 Each event is designed to provide knowledge on proper nutrition, sustainable living, and exposure to physical activity.
 Events such as Fruit and Fitness, Summer Challenge, and National Girls and Women in Sports Day help young girls learn techniques to maintaining a healthy body.
 Activities include learning how to cook healthy meals and participating in sports with athletes from the University of North Carolina.